Bucket List: Sleeping In A Burmese Monastery In Hsipaw

 DID YOU KNOW?

-I met Evie on Koh Lipe and though we spent only a day together, it was sad to say goodbye so soon.
+I met Evie on Koh Lipe and though we spent only a day together, it sad to say goodbye so soon.
 Before she left, Evie invited me to travel with her in Myanmar.
-I had plans to fly back home the following week, but as soon as her boat left, I looked into a flight and visa and told her I’d be flying in to celebrate her birthday.
-It was awesome.
+I had plans to fly back home the following week, but as soon as her boat left, I made up my mind.
+I’d looked into a flight and visa and get to Myanmar in time to celebrate her birthday.

 cigarette candle birthday cake